MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/service-fabric.md

 [Log search alert rules](/azure/azure-monitor/platform/alerts-unified-log) allow you to define and run a Kusto query against a Log Analytics workspace at regular intervals.
 An alert is created if the query result matches a certain condition.

-## Cost Considerations
+## Cost considerations

-### Service Fabric Cluster
+Use the [Pricing calculator][Cost-Calculator] to estimate costs.
+Other considerations are described in the Cost section in [Azure Architecture Framework][AAF-cost].

-Use the [Azure Cost Calculator][Cost-Calculator] to estimate you resources and cost.
-You are only charged for the compute instances, storage, networking resources, and IP addresses you choose when creating a Service Fabric cluster.
-There is no charge for the service offered by Service Fabric itself with this deployment option.
+Here are some points to consider for some of the services used in this architecture.

-### Api Management
+### Azure Service Fabric

-In this architecture, you use API Management to act as an API gateway that routes the requests from clients to your services (Ingress).
+You are charged for the compute instances, storage, networking resources, and IP addresses you choose when creating a Service Fabric cluster.
+There are deployment charges for Service Fabric.

-There are different pricing options including one for Consumption, which offers the Gateway component on a pay-per-use basis.
-See [Api Management pricing][Api-Management-pricing]
+### Virtual machine scale sets

-### Azure DevOps Services
+In this architecture, the microservices are deployed into nodes that are virtual machine scale sets.
+You are charged for the Azure VMs that are deployed as part of teh cluster and underlying infrastructure resources, such as storage and networking.
+There are no incremental charges for the virtual machine scale sets service.

-Choose the plan that's right for you.
-For this reference architectures, you only need Azure Pipelines.
-Azure offers the Azure Pipeline individual Service, you have a free Microsoft-hosted job with 1,800 minutes per month for CI/CD and 1 self-hosted job with unlimited minutes per month, extra jobs are have charges.
-See [Azure DevOps Services Pricing][DevOps-pricing]
+### Azure API Management (APIM)

-### Azure monitor
+APIM is used as a gateway to route the requests from clients to your services in the cluster.

-In this architecture you use Azure Monitor to collect and store metrics and logs, including platform metrics and application telemetry.
-For Azure Monitor Log Analytics, you pay for data ingestion and data retention.
-See [Azure Monitor Pricing][az-monitor-pricing] for more information.
+There are different pricing options.
+The **Consumption** option is charged on a pay-per-use basis and includes a gateway component.
+Based on your workload, choose an option described in [Api Management pricing][Api-Management-pricing].

-### Application Insights
+### Azure Application Insights

-You can you Application insights for Application level telemetry.
-Use it also To view the traces and event logs in a structured way.
+Application insights is used for collect telemetry for all services and also to view the traces and event logs in a structured way.
 The pricing for Azure Application Insights is a Pay-As-You-Go model based on data volume ingested and optionally for longer data retention.
-See [Manange Usage and Cost For Application Insights][ap-insight-cost] for more information.
+For more information, sse [Manange Usage and Cost For Application Insights][ap-insight-cost].

-### Azure KeyVault
+### Azure Monitor

-In this is architecure you use Azure Key Vault to store the Application Insight's instrumentation key as a secret.
-Azure Key Vault is offered in two service tiers: standard and premium.
-If you don't need HSM-protected keys you should go for Standard.
+For Azure Monitor Log Analytics, you are charged for data ingestion and retention.
+For more information, see [Azure Monitor Pricing][az-monitor-pricing] for more information.

-### Virtual Machine Scale Sets
+### Azure Key Vault

-Your microservices are deployed into the service fabric cluster in form of nodes, that are virtual machine scale sets.
-Virtual Machine scale sets are available on all Linux VM sizes.
-You are only charged for the Azure VMs you deploy, as well as any additional underlying infrastructure resources consumed such as storage and networking.
-There are no incremental charges for the Virtual Machine scale sets service itself.
+Azure Key Vault is ised to store the Application Insight's instrumentation key as a secret.
+Azure Key Vault is offered in two service tiers.
+If you don't need HSM-protected keys, choose the **Standard**.
+For information about the features in each tier, see [Key Vault pricing](https://azure.microsoft.com/pricing/details/key-vault/).

-Use the [Pricing calculator][Cost-Calculator] to estimate costs.
+### Azure DevOps Services

-For more information, see the cost section in [Azure Architecture Framework][AAF-cost].
+This reference architecture only uses Azure Pipelines.
+Azure offers the Azure Pipeline as an individual Service.
+You are allowed  a free Microsoft-hosted job with 1,800 minutes per month for CI/CD and 1 self-hosted job with unlimited minutes per month, extra jobs are have charges.
+For more information, see [Azure DevOps Services Pricing][DevOps-pricing].

 ## Deploy the solution
 To deploy the reference implementation for this architecture, follow the steps in the [GitHub repo][ri-deploy].